The Special Educational Needs (SEN) code of practice says that:

 - for a very small number of children with severe and complex needs, arrange a statutory assessment and decide whether to make a statement of special educational needs.

-You can download a copy of the current Special Educational Needs and Disability code of practice 0-25 years from the Department for Education (DfE).
+You can download the current Special Educational Needs and Disability code of practice: 0 to 25 years.

 Tel: 01629 536539